 New Zealand Visitor Visas allow non-resident to travel in New Zealand for the purposes of tourism, a specific event, or some selected business activities.

 Visitor Visas are generally granted for a maximum period of nine months, although in specific cases an extension may be granted.
-New Zealand Visitor Visas are usually allow one entry, although a multi-entry visa may be requested to facilitate repeated trips to New Zealand over the period of the Visitor Visa.
+New Zealand Visitor Visas are usually allowed one entry, although a multi-entry visa may be requested to facilitate repeated trips to New Zealand over the period of the Visitor Visa.

 Who Needs a Visitor Visa